Jean-Paul Rodrigue (2017), New York:

 and raw materials, including packaging (for transport and

-retailing) and, ultimately, recycling discarded goods and
+retailing) and, ultimately, recycling and reusing discarded goods and

 commodities.
 All these activities are assumed to be inducing